hypergrok/chunkit/README.md

 ### Chunkit Core

 Chunkit Core is free open source software which handles HTML chunking.
-For other filetypes there is Chunkit Plus.
+To chunk more types of files, you can use Chunkit Plus.

 ### Chunkit Plus